mariocannistra/MPL3115A2/README.md

 List of code merges and improvements:
 - slightly customized the code by http://www.henrylahr.com/?p=99
-- used the offset routines from Michael Lange on mbed.org
+- used the offset routines by Michael Lange (see https://developer.mbed.org/users/sophtware/code/MPL3115A2/ )
 - completed with elevation_offset calculation by digitalmisery comment at https://www.sparkfun.com/products/11084
 - then packaged the calibration function within the original library code by Nathan Seidle - SparkFun Electronics